Quantifying edge relevance for epidemic spreading via the semi-metric topology of complex networks: Methods

 \subsection{SI dynamics}

-We focus on the the Susceptible-Infected (SI) compartmental model as a proxy for spreading dynamics due to its simplicity.
+We focus on the SI compartmental model as a proxy for spreading dynamics due to its simplicity.
 In the SI model, there are only two states (compartments) available for each individual: Susceptible and Infected.
 A susceptible host $i$ contracts a virus and becomes infected when interacting with one infectious counterpart $j$ at a rate $\beta p_{ji}$.
-Once nodes are infected, they remain in this state over the entire dynamics.
-Therefore, the SI dynamics is entirely characterized by the distribution of times at which each agent $i$ becomes infected, $t_i$.
+Once nodes are infected, they remain in this state over the entire dynamics. \rev{Following those update rules, we perform agent-based simulations of the model.} Therefore, the SI dynamics is entirely characterized by the distribution of times at which each agent $i$ becomes infected, $t_i$.
 Note that, as shown in~\cite{Correia:2023contact}, $\beta$ is not a relevant parameter to assess the metric backbone performance, as it just represents a global redefinition of the timescale of the spreading process.
 Throughout the manuscript, we fix $\beta=0.5$ and perform all the simulations considering a single individual initially infected, constituting the seed of the infection.
-We generally that the outbreak is characterized by the time at which half of the population is infected, denoted by $t_{1/2}$.
+Generally, we characterize the outbreak by the time at which half of the population is infected, denoted by $t_{1/2}$.
 This value is obtained for $50$ different initial seeds, to smooth out possible biases introduced by the origin of the outbreak in our analysis, and by averaging the results of $200$ realizations for each seed.